TSA treats hairspray as an aerosol. And aerosols have certain restrictions when packed in luggage.

-In checked bags, hairspray is allowed, but in 18 oz (500 g) containers or smaller.
+Hairspray in checked bags is okay but in 18 oz (500 g) containers or smaller.
 Each passenger can bring up to 70 oz (2 kg) of hazardous toiletries in total (aerosols, perfume, hand sanitizer, nail polish, etc).
+All hairspray must also have a cap to protect the nozzle.

 Traveling With Hairspray Internationally

 The rules for traveling with hairspray are identical across the world.
-The only exception is for countries and airports that have the new 3D scanners, with which liquids and aerosols aren’t limited to 3.4 oz quantities in hand baggage anymore.
+The only exception is for countries and airports with the new 3D scanners, with which liquids and aerosols aren’t under the 3.4 oz limit quantities in hand baggage.

-Another thing to remember is that the restrictions for your toiletry bag are usually stricter in other countries compared to the US.
+Another thing to remember is that the restrictions for your toiletry bag are usually stricter in other countries than in the US.
 So instead of a reusable toiletry bag, you should pack hairspray in a 20×20 cm, 1 liter Ziploc bag.

 Aerosol Hairspray vs Non-Aerosol Hairspray

-Some hairspray comes with hand-release pump nozzles, instead of an aerosol can.
-The rules for it in hand baggage are identical because it’s a liquid.
-In checked baggage, the 2 kg (70 oz) limit doesn’t apply to non-aerosol hairspray because it isn’t considered hazardous.
+The rules for hand-release pump nozzles are identical because it’s a liquid.
+In checked baggage, the 2 kg (70 oz) limit doesn’t apply to non-aerosol hairspray because it isn’t hazardous.

 Hairspray, shaving cream, and other aerosols used to explode when packed in checked baggage.
 A few decades ago, the cargo hold wasn’t pressurized on airplanes.
 This caused the release mechanism to break from pressure changes, which caused the contents of the aerosol can to pour out.